tufanbarisyildirim/laravel-mailgun/README.md

 laravel-mailgun
 ===============

-This is just a wrapper for the class by [Mailgun](https://github.com/mailgun/mailgun-php) themselves for easy use in Laravel 4.
+This is just a wrapper for the class by [Mailgun](https://github.com/mailgun/mailgun-php) themselves for easy use in Laravel 4.1 (Yes this requires 4.1 to use).
 It provides a service provider and a Facade so you can do the following:

 ```php
 Mailgun::sendMessage(Config::get('mailgun.domain'), $message);